 The specific architecture allows most of the pages to be loaded without any delay at all, meaning the application is blazingly fast.
 It was accomplished as a big part of the logic, as well as templates, are preloaded and cached on the front end.

 The user’s browser loads it only once during the first visit to the site.
 When the user opens any data on the app, there is no need to render the page on the server and load everything from the beginning.

 The server works as a REST API, returning only raw data.
 This includes the newly published content – the site loads all the latest data at once.
 It is a powerful approach to creating modern web applications.

 From concept to the final product, ELITEX has been a precious resource for our company and the mind behind our content management system.
 It is about more than just great knowledge in web programming; ELITEX guys take their role further.
 They offer their ideas and perspective and contribute to making things that were not there before, which is true.

 Moreover, the right architecture implemented by the ELITEX team enabled a couple of other great features:

-As one of the key goals was to build a system that could work on top of existing web apps, Salsify was designed to be easily adapted to the existing back-ends – e.g. various APIs, XML feeds and CMS (Wordpress, Methode, etc.)
+As one of the key goals was to build a system that could work on top of existing web apps, Salsify was designed to be easily adapted to the existing back-ends – e.g., various APIs, XML feeds, and CMS (WordPress, Methode, etc.)

-At the same time, the UI design can be easily changed to the needs of the particular site as well, considering that the templates, typography, and styles are separated properly from the logic.
+At the same time, the UI design can be easily changed to the needs of the particular site as well, considering that the templates, typography, and styles are properly separated from the logic.

-As a result, ELITEX has met the goal of engineering a blazingly fast, efficient and smooth state of the art system that is able to make the web faster.
-The platform was successfully delivered to the customer who could take it to the next level.
+As a result, ELITEX has met the goal of engineering a blazingly fast, efficient, and smooth state-of-the-art system that is able to make the web faster.
+The platform was successfully delivered to the customer, who could take it to the next level.